justinrcook/whatscookingwith.us/source/ceremony.html.md

 ### Wedding Attire

 It's a seated ceremony (and seated reception).
+History tells us the weather should be in the 70s with low humidity and sunny skies.
+Overnight temps will be near 60º.

 ### Parking